Robert-DeForrest-Reynolds/EliJ/README.md

 All keywords, are hashed into a hash table (the Global dictionary) That keyword will be used to key into the Global dictionary.
 If a value is found, the internal instruction will be used.
-Variables names, function names, and object names are hashed into the Global dictionary

-If the hash does not exist in the map, the interpreter will crash, and report it.
+Variables names, function names, and object names are hashed into the Global dictionary If the hash does not exist in the map, the interpreter will crash, and report it.

+Program crashes can be determined by the user through reassigning their constant value.
+Constant values will only be change using the `Mutate()` function.

-Dynamic typing is not supported, and will never be supported.
+Dynamic typing is not supported, and will never be supported, nor any of it's lower-types like duck typing, sub-typing, or nominal typing comparison.
+All typing is declared, casted, and compared explicitly.
+You can specify a kind of "translation unit" that allows for casting to other specifed types.

+There will be built-in functions to assist with type casting primitive types to one another when compatible.

 I see no reason why there *needs* to be:
  - semi-colons when there are already newline characters, and we can search forward in specified contexts
  - code block wrapping when code blocks are almost always organized with newlines, and tabs for readability anyways

-All functions can return 3 types, the type statically state, an Error, and a NULL value, or "None" in Pineapple
+All functions can return 3 types, the type statically stated, an Error that you can use to better present errors within your program, and a void pointer, or "None" in Pineapple.

 Parameter evaluation is just easier, and better done with a wrapping of characters, in Pineapple, and most languages that is parentheses wrap "()".